Ramblurr/elusivetruth/_posts/2012-12-31-a-boy-bike-and-raft.markdown

 This is my first European winter, so we'll see how I fair.
-I will certainly encounter snow in Germany, and I can't imagine the paths along the River are high priority when it comes to snow plowing.
+I will certainly encounter snow in Germany, and I can't imagine the paths along the River are high priority for the snow plows.

 Wikipedia informed me that the Rhine flows from Switzerland towards the Atlantic, which means I'll be peddling along shore upstream until I hit the